-University offers a fantastic opportunity for you to gain independence, collect new experiences and make friends but the truth is, for some students, it's not a positive experience 100% of the time
+University offers a fantastic opportunity for you to gain independence, collect new experiences and make friends but for some students it's not a positive experience 100% of the time

 Why is it important for me to look after my mental health at university?

 Students are particularly vulnerable to mental health struggles as they're often living away from home and dealing with the stresses of adult life for the first time.